Connect with us

 But living in Canada, I’m not big on running in the snow.

-For me, 20 minutes is the optimal time to get your heart rate going and feel the burn.
+For me, 20 minutes is optimal for getting your heart rate going and feeling the burn.

 What does that all involve?